Teotonio Vilela Filho

 He is one of the sons of the former senator Teôtonio Vilela, and was one of the founders of the PSDB.
 In 1986, he won his first Senate elections, becoming, at the time, the youngest senator to ever take office in Brazil.
-He was reelected for that in 1994 and 2002.
-In 2006 he was elected the governor of Alagoas, being reelected in 2010.
+He was re-elected for that in 1994 and 2002.
+In 2006 he was elected the governor of Alagoas, being re-elected in 2010.

+In 1997, Vilela was made an Honorary Knight Commander of the Order of the British Empire (KBE).
+The same year he received the Order of Military Merit of Brazil, and in 2000 the Order of Merit of Portugal.